skywarth/annals-of-disco/linguistics/literacy/book.md

 > (not including those who were already read in the past)

-- Ben Hur: a tale of the Christ - Lewis Wallace
+- Ben Hur: a tale of the Christ - Lewis Wallace (1960 print, Harper Crest Edition)
 	- Magnificent, marvelous.
-An incredible tale, slightly differs from the original movie in 1900s.
+An incredible tale, slightly differs from the original movie in 1959.

 ### Read Again